 As Caroline Wong, Cobalt’s Chief Strategy Officer, said in Kids Are Curious About Cybersecurity — Let's Teach Them: “Kids are often smarter and far more observant than we give them credit for.
 They may notice and think about cybersecurity issues that would never cross our minds.
 Create space for them to voice their own worries about the internet and cybersecurity.
 You might be surprised by what they know.”

 Parents, teachers, and students have all had to navigate the risks of cybercrime with both in-person and online learning.
 Focusing on lessons to draw from previous years is key to planning ahead to maintain a safe and secure learning environment.
+Furthermore, threat modeling offers educational institutions an efficient way to better understand their unique cybersecurity risks and mitigate them accordingly.

 Partnering with a Pentest as a Service (PtaaS) platform makes securing data easy — get started with Cobalt today to mature your security program through a scalable, data-driven approach to pentesting with real-time insights and a plan for remediation.